Dildz/Southern-Hemisphere-Seasons/README.md

 ## Overview:

 - The Southern-Hemisphere-Seasons mod aligns the in-game seasons with the real-world seasons for players in the Southern Hemisphere.
 - The mod automatically adjusts the in-game season based on the current date, ensuring that the season reflects the real-world time of year.

 ### Key Features:

 - Real-World Season Alignment: Automatically sets the in-game season based on the real-world date, corresponding to the Southern Hemisphere's seasonal calendar.
-- Additional "Late Autum" & "Early Spring" seasons added.
+- Additional "Late Autum", "Early Spring" & "Storm" seasons added.
 - Persistence Across Reboots: The season is recalculated on each server startup, ensuring continuity regardless of server reboots.